Best Chicken-Fried Steak in the World: Texas Has 12 Top Places - NewsBreak

 FROM LOCAL CONTRIBUTORS

-U.S. Senator Sanders Makes His First Stop in Central TexasTom HandyAustin, TX
+U.S. Senator Bernie Sanders Makes His First Stop in Central TexasTom HandyAustin, TX

 Bernie Sanders campaigns in Texas to help Democrats win votesAsh JurbergTexas State